solana-labs/solana-program-library/docs/src/token-2022.md

 ## Security Audits

-The Token-2022 Program has been audited multiple times to ensure safety of funds.
+The Token-2022 Program has been audited multiple times.
 All audits are published here as they are completed.

 Here are the completed audits as of 13 December 2023: